 However, fans aren't the only ones who pay big bucks for the big game.
 The host city, advertising companies, and even the teams participating end up paying a ton of money, as well.
-Before the Atlanta Falcons and New England Patriots square off at NRG Stadium in Houston this weekend, check out some facts on what kind of money is spent on NFL championship in our infographic below.
+Before the Philadelphia Eagles and New England Patriots square off at US Bank Stadium in Minneapolis this weekend, check out some facts on what kind of money is spent on NFL championship in our infographic below.
 You can see the full history of tickets prices and ad costs, or look at some more recent facts on how expensive the big game has become.

 Click on Image for Larger View

 After reading all those facts, is there anything that stands out to you?
 Do you think it'd be worth it to attend the big game?
 If you'd like to, you can pay the excessive amount on secondary markets or purchase tickets from the NFL that are part of a (just as expensive) "experience package" that includes access to other pre- and post-game events.
 Factor in travel and hotel, and you're looking at $12,000 in expenses for a trip to see a football game.
 You might be better off saving some money and buying a really nice TV and some NFL gifts instead.